omni-us/jsonargparse/README.rst

-The :func:`add_class_arguments` call adds to the *myclass.init* key the :code:`items` argument with description as in the docstring, it is set as required since it does not have a default value, and when parsed it is validated according its type hint, i.e., a dict with values ints or list of ints.
+The :func:`add_class_arguments` call adds to the *myclass.init* key the :code:`items` argument with description as in the docstring, it is set as required since it does not have a default value, and when parsed it is validated according to its type hint, i.e., a dict with values ints or list of ints.
 Also since the init has the :code:`**kwargs` argument, the keyword arguments from :code:`MyBaseClass` are also added to the parser.
 Similarly the :func:`add_method_arguments` call adds to the *myclass.method* key the arguments